-“Jica-what?!?” my kids shouted, when I got my jicama seeds in the mail.
+“Jica-what?!?” the kids shouted, when I got my first jicama seeds in the mail.

 Growing Jicama: Varieties

-Even though jicama looks like a potato, you can’t chop up a jicama root and plant it like you would with a potato.
+Even though jicama looks like a potato, you can’t chop up a jicama root and plant it like a potato.
 It has to be grown from seed, and it’s an annual (you have to replant it every year).

-Jicama is a specialty vegetable and you probably aren’t going to find jicama seeds at your local big-box garden store.
-I usually order mine from Baker Creek Heirloom Seeds.
+Jicama is a specialty vegetable and you probably aren’t going to find it at your local big-box garden store.
+I usually order mine from Kitazawa Seed in Oakland, CA.